mv1388/aitoolbox/docs/source/torchtrain/train_loop.rst

 loss function and the optimizer.
 That's it.

 Once the TrainLoop with all the necessary components has been created all that's left is to start training the model.
-Common to all the available TrainLoops is the :meth:`aitoolbox.torchtrain.train_loop.train_loop.TrainLoop.fit` method which initiates the training process.
-The ``.fit()`` method will train the provided model on the given training dataset in the training dataloader for the specified number of epochs.
+Common to all the available TrainLoops is the :meth:`~aitoolbox.torchtrain.train_loop.train_loop.TrainLoop.fit` method which initiates the training process.
+The ``fit()`` method will train the provided model on the given training dataset in the training dataloader for the specified number of epochs.

 .. note:: In order to use the :mod:`aitoolbox.torchtrain.train_loop` the user has to define their models as a